Dementia Friendly East Riding has a dedicated team that strive to help make the East Riding dementia friendly.

 Katherine lives in Beverley and is the Principal Business Transformation and Improvement Officer for East Riding of Yorkshire Council.
 She has wide employment experience and involvement in roles supporting young people and the youth volunteering strategy in East Yorkshire.
 In March 2017 she was appointed as a Non-Executive Director of Yorkshire County Cricket Club.
 Katherine obtained a Masters in Public Administration as well as a Diploma in Youth and Community Work.Her drive and enthusiasm to support the community based work of this charity will enable greater connectivity with local people, particularly young people, in raising awareness and understanding of dementia.
 In her spare time Katherine enjoys cricket, reading and the theatre.

-By day, I work for the Humber Teaching NHS Foundation Trust as a Social Prescriber working within Beverley and Driffield GP Practice.
+By day, I work for the Humber Teaching NHS Foundation Trust as a Community Link Worker within the Social Prescribing Team working within Beverley and Driffield GP Practices.
 I regularly support families and individuals coping and managing with Dementia.
-I also have personal experience of supporting my Grandfather managing Dementia.
+I also have personal experience of supporting my Grandfather who lived with Dementia for many years.
 I am passionate about my work, where everyday I thrive on the fact that I am able to make a positive impact on individuals that require support either by issues that are effecting themselves or their families.

 I am a qualified Chartered Accountant and am very proud to be the Treasurer and Trustee of Dementia Friendly East Riding.
 It is a disease that is close to our families hearts and for many years, we have seen first hand the effect that dementia has, both on persons diagnosed with it, and their loved ones.
 This initially led me to share my passion of family and football, and write a book about Hull City, entitled ’46 and Counting’, at the same time raising funds for dementia.
 In turn, this has seen my involvement with DFER – anything that we can all do to help those affected, must be a good thing?